Welcome to StudioRishan

 Testing Collisions in Blender with Godzilla

-This was a project where I mostly was figuring out the collisions system in Blender so I could get the impact to look right between Godzilla and the Muto.
-Took around 2 weeks but I think it came out decent.
-Not my best work Post-Processing wise but I like to look at this reel as me overcoming the physics engine in Blender.
+This was a project where I was mostly figuring out the collision system in Blender, so I could get the impact to look right between Godzilla and the Muto.
+Took around 2 weeks, but I think it came out decent.
+Not my best work, post-processing-wise wise but I like to look at this reel as me overcoming the physics engine in Blender.

 Video Link: https://youtu.be/d0uDSWo5hK4?si=WXvf-k_T-KSRrFHL